pszemraj/vid2cleantxt/README.md

 ## How can I improve the performance of the model from a word-error-rate perspective?

-if you change the default model by passing `--model "facebook/wav2vec2-large-960h-lv60-self"`from the default `facebook/wav2vec2-base-960h` the model will be considerably more accurate - I defer to facebook for the official stats.
+if you change the default model by passing `--model "facebook/wav2vec2-large-960h-lv60-self"`from the default `facebook/wav2vec2-base-960h` the model will be considerably more accurate (see FAIR repo).
+In fact, **any wav2vec2 or wavLM model** from the [huggingface hub](https://huggingface.co/models?pipeline_tag=automatic-speech-recognition&sort=downloads) can be used, just pass the model ID string with `--model` when running the script.

-You can also train the model, but that requires that you already have a transcription of that person's speech already.
+You can also train your own model, but that requires that you already have a transcription of that person's speech already.
 As you may find, manual transcription is a bit of a pain and therefore transcripts are rarely provided - hence this repo.
+If interested see [this notebook](https://github.com/huggingface/notebooks/blob/master/examples/speech_recognition.ipynb)

 ## Why use wav2vec2 instead of SpeechRecognition or other transcription methods?